 The tournaments approved by HKHAWS include the Knockout Tournaments (being the Holland Cup, Knockout Cup and the derivatives of the Knockout Cup, hereinafter the “Knockout Tournaments”), one-day and other tournaments as sanctioned by HKHAWS from time to time.

 Unless otherwise specified, all teams (except HKHA Teams) are automatically entered into domestic tournaments organised by the HKHAWS.
-Teams may notify their withdrawal from these tournaments to Committee no later than 15 days (or at such later date as may be specified by the Committee) before the start of the respective tournament.
-Late withdrawal will be subject to a penalty as specified in the Second Schedule.

 The normal rules of hockey and these Bye-laws shall apply to all tournaments except as per the following Bye-laws.

+If a team withdraws from domestic tournaments at any time, the Committee shall have the discretion to impose such penalty on the offending team as it thinks fit.

 Knockout Tournaments

-The Committee shall determine which teams will take part in the Holland Cup and Knockout Cup competitions based on the team rankings at the end of the first round of the current League.
+The Committee shall determine which teams will take part in the the different Knockout Tournaments based, amongst other things, on team rankings at the end of the first round of the current League.

 Convenors shall be advised in writing which competition the teams will take part in by the Committee.